I remember running my first half marathon. It looked a lot like a typical sales year.

 - The largest partner generated deal closed

 A contest like this has plenty of things to track and plenty of milestones to celebrate, injecting enthusiasm into the quarter and strengthening the partner muscles of your sales team.
+The best software on the planet to help you with this is PartnerTap, an enterprise grade partner sales platform.

 I usually make the rewards I distribute during my quarterly sprints more about pride than money.
 I suggest you do the same.
 Give away simple prizes and affordable gift cards, celebrating together as a group at the end of the quarter with a fun team-building event.
 Spend your big dollars on comp and commission.